Difference Between AI and Human Intelligence: A Comparison

 4. How do humans and AI learn differently?

-Humans learn from life experience and emotion; AI learns from structured datasets and statistical patterns.
+Humans learn from experiences, emotions, and context.
+AI learns by processing structured data and spotting statistical patterns for predictions.

 5. Will AI replace human jobs?